eng22cs0151-tech/Real-Time-Edge-Detection-Viewer/README.md

 Adjust crop

 Result
 Integrating into your project

-This library is available in the JitPack.io repository.
-To use it, add the following inside your root build.gradle file:
+This library is available in JitPack.io repository.
+To use it, make sure to add the below inside root build.gradle file: allprojects {

-allprojects {
     repositories {
         mavenCentral()